ben-d-t/ben-d-t.github.io/content/economic-progress.md

 Growth is tricky because 2% YoY growth is hardly noticeable.
 But exponential growth accumulates over time to massive compounding effects.

-Growth is also tricky because on the one hand, it's been incredibly reliable over the long run in the last 200 years.
-But at the same time, economic progress seems incredibly fragile at times.
+Growth is also tricky because while it's been incredibly reliable over the long run in the last 200 years, economic progress seems incredibly fragile at times.

-Also, even with decades of research, we don't really seem to fully *understand* economic growth.
+And, even with decades of research, we don't really seem to fully *understand* economic growth.

 >  I don’t think we really understand development at all, because if we could, we could predict it.
 We can predict virtually nothing.
 >  -- Stephen Jennings on [CWT E193](https://conversationswithtyler.com/episodes/stephen-jennings/)